ndemou/Out-PingStats/README.md

 ![image](https://user-images.githubusercontent.com/4411400/204651924-730d2144-0dbf-41b8-a825-8e53f8072165.png)

 The **RTT HISTOGRAM** includes the most recent few hundred pings.
-If you don't know what a histogram is [wikipedia is your friend](https://en.wikipedia.org/wiki/Histogram).
+If you don't know what a histogram is take a look at [wikipedia](https://en.wikipedia.org/wiki/Histogram), it's a very interesting way of representing a group of measurements.
-You will need some experience with it to get a feeling of what is normal and what is not.
+In any case you will need some experience with this graph to get a feeling of what is *normal* and what is not but I think it worths the small effort.
 Take a look at the examples below for a quick start.

 ### Slow updating graphs